Good Friday Processions Malta 2024

 Other countries hold traditional celebrations similar to ours, from Italy, Spain, Puerto Rico and the Philippine.

-For Christians, Good Friday is one of the most significant days of the year since it celebrates the death of Jesus.
+For Christians, Good Friday is one of the most significant days of the year since it celebrates the death of Jesus Christ.
 On this day we remember the suffering Jesus did while being crucified on the cross.

 Processions may take between 3.5 hours to 5 hours including the exiting and entering of the procession from the church.